ArcheWizard/Password_Manager/docs/operations-runbook.md

 2. **Weekly**
    - Run full security audit; export report for tracking.
    - Review open issues or vulnerability advisories.
+   - If Browser Bridge is enabled, revoke stale tokens and regenerate codes for unused browsers.
 3. **Monthly**
    - Rotate master password if mandated.
    - Test restore process on a clean machine.